holidaycheck/tech-blog/_posts/2017-06-02-jslang-meetup-async-await.markdown

 Let's put that aside.
 We focus on language features only.
 We try to get a handle on a specific one at a time and sharpen this one feature for our tool belts.
 That's why this is a very hands-on meetup.
-Also there is no talks or alike, just a short intro and the crowd works together.
+Also there are no talks or anything alike, just a short intro and then the crowd works together.
 All attendees are actively participating, by coding, discussing or facilitating.
 You want to do that too, in your city?
 Just start a meetup, take katas for example those that we solve (we try to link them on the [meetup page][jslang-meetup-home]) or find many at [kata-log] and make it happen.